 There are many different pet trackers from multiple brands, and each one has model-specific features that you may or may not need.
 Are you willing to pay a monthly subscription fee for extremely accurate GPS tracking?
 Do you really need to monitor how much sleep your cat gets every day when what you need is a way to find her when she hides?
 Which pet tracker is the best option if your dog is lost in your neighborhood?

 It’s ultimately up to you to decide which pet tracker is best for your situation, but we can help.
 We’ve tested a number of solid devices, and our shopping guide provides some tips on exactly what to look for in a pet tracker.
-If you’re ready to buy, check out our top recommended products, too.

 Anyone considering buying a pet tracker should carefully consider the maximum tracking range of each device, and how factors such as environmental conditions and cellular or WiFi coverage may affect the search for your pet.
 Some trackers utilize a combination of WiFi, GPS, and GSM technologies to locate a missing pet within ten meters of its location, while others rely on a handheld remote for locating lost pets within two miles of the device.